-Last year (2019), the Chandler monitoring facility was in operation from January 13th to July 4th (a total of 183 days), with occasional closures (5 days) due to high stream flows or bad weather condition.
+In 2020, the CJMF was in operation from January 15th to July 8th, a total of 178 days, with occasional closures (4 days) due to high stream flows or adverse river conditions.
 There were three gate timing settings (TR) for fish sampling.
-Over the 183 operating/sampling days, the timer gate setting (TR) was set at a 33% sample rate (20 minutes per hour) for 141 days, TR = 50% for 5 days, and TR = 100% for 32 days.
+Over the 178 operating/sampling days, the timer gate was set at a 33% sample rate (20 minutes per hour) for 144 days, 50% for 9 days, and 100% for 20 days.

 Several statistical methods/approaches were applied for expanding the subsample data and analyzing them.
-Most of the methods used in these analyses were based on the methods that were used in the previous year.
-To address the objectives of the study, we answered the following research questions.
+Most of the methods described in this report were based on the methods described in previous years' annual reports.
+To address the objectives of the study, we answered the following research questions:

-1. How many species were captured during the sampling period and what are the relative abundances of the species?
+1. Which species and runs were captured during the 2020 sampling period and what were the relative abundances of each group?